Majixed/vim-dotfiles/README.md

 ```bash
 git clone https://github.com/Majixed/vim-dotfiles
 ```
-If you use libgit2 like I do,
+If you use libgit2 on a-Shell for iOS,
 ```bash
 lg2 clone https://github.com/Majixed/vim-dotfiles
 ```